Glossary

 Refined snack barsfruit + yogurt pairbetter nutrient profile

-Instant carb drinkspotatoes or rice blend when feasiblestronger meal integration
+Instant carb drinkspotatoes or rice blend when feasiblestronger meal structure

 Performance alignment